JasonShin/reason-vue/README.md

 ## How to test manually

-# 1. install dependencies
+### 1. install dependencies
 `npm install` or `yarn`

-# 2. Trigger webpack build and test re-loader
+### 2. Trigger webpack build and test re-loader
 `npm run build` or `yarn build`

-# 3. Trigger bsb build
+### 3. Trigger bsb build
 `bsb -make-world`

 Note: I encourage `yarn build` to debug so you can physically see compiled JS in the build/loaders folder

-# 4. Modify .vue files or re-loader.js and run build again
+### 4. Modify .vue files or re-loader.js and run build again

+## Decisions

+### 25 / 12 / 2017

+- We are going to rely on bsb-cli as strictly as possible

+- To allow bsb-cli to compile <script>s inside .vue files, we will extract all scripts into .vue.re files

+- Then bsb-cli will be able to compile .vue.re files located under `build/loaders/compiled` into js files

+- Once bsb compilation is complete without any errors, it will pipe the resulted files down to vue-loader for final bundling